Unclogging a tub drain is one of those tasks requiring a little bit of ingenuity and a little bit of elbow grease.

 What Causes A Tub Drain To Clog?

-A lot of material gets flushed down the tub drain every day.
-No wonder they’re so susceptible to getting backed up.
+Tubs are susceptible to getting backed up due to the sheer amount of material that gets flushed into the drain every day.
 If you find yourself calf-deep in dirty water, then the problem is apparent, although the solution may not be.

 If you have an old tub attached to an old plumbing system, it’s possible the system itself is no longer equipped to handle drainage.
 This is especially true for plumbing systems that haven’t been updated in many years — if ever.

 System problems require deeper analysis and more extensive and intensive plumbing fixes.
-Therefore, some of the remedies outlined below may not solve your standing-water or slow-drainage problem.
+If that’s the case with your plumbing, some of the remedies outlined below may not solve your standing water or slow-drainage problem.

 If you’re still having trouble, remember to call a professional at Meticulous Plumbing!